zhmcclient/zhmc-ansible-modules/docs/source/development.rst

         vi docs/source/release_notes.rst

-    and insert the following section before the top-most section, and update the version to the new version:
+    and insert the following section before the top-most section, and update the version to a draft version of the version that is being started:

     .. code-block:: rst